GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 ## Use meaningful HTML

-The basic principle here is to use elements built for the job: `<form>`, `<label>` and `<button>`.
+Use elements built for the job: `<form>`, `<label>` and `<button>`.
 These enable built-in browser functionality, improve accessibility, and add meaning to your markup.

-### Use &lt;form&gt;
+### Use a &lt;form&gt;

-You might be tempted to wrap inputs in a `<div>` and input data submission purely with JavaScript.
+You might be tempted to wrap inputs in a `<div>` and handle input data submission purely with JavaScript.
 It's generally better to use a plain old `<form>`.
 This makes your site accessible to screenreaders and other assistive devices, and enables a range of built-in browser features (see below).

 An HTML form makes it simpler to build basic functional signin for older browsers, and to enable signin even if JavaScript fails.